AMEST/Mimisbrunnr/README.md

 4. Markdown page editor (with the ability to insert html code)
 5. Copy / move pages
 6. Tree of pages

+## Get started

+### Configuration

+All configuration may be configured in `appsettings.json` or in Environment variables

+#### Authentication

+* `Openid:Authority` - openid authority (example: `https://accounts.google.com`)
+* `Openid:ClientId` - client id in openid provider
+* `Openid:ClientSecret` - client secret in openid provider
+* `Openid:ResponseType` - oidc authentication response type (example: `code`)
+* `Openid:Scope` - array with oidc scope requested when authenticate.
+By default in index 0,1,2 values ("openid","profile","email")

+#### Database

+Mimisbrunnr use MongoDB as persistent data storage.

+*  `Storage:ConnectionString` - mongo connection string (example: `mongodb://app:password@localhost/mimisbrunnr?authSource=admin`)

+#### Caching

+For better responsiveness of the service, caching is used.
+The service supports several caching modes:
+1. In memory - suitable for working in only 1 copy, or for development.
+(DO NOT RECOMMEND USING THIS TYPE FOR 2 or more service instances)
+2. In MongoDB - does not give a special performance boost, but allows you to cache aggregated data without making many queries each time (for example, the space page tree is quite hard to calculate)
+3. In Redis - the most productive and recommended mode.

+* `Caching:Type` - cache type (`Memory`, `MongoDb`, `Redis`)
+* `Caching:RedisConnectionString` - connection string for Redis cache type